paritosh-08/notekeeper/readme.md

 2. Now click on `Create` button, you will get the following page, where we will define our Action.
 ![Add a new Action](img/2.png?raw=true "New Action Page")

-3. Now fill the following in the feilds:
+3. Now fill the following in the fields:
     1. Action definition:
         ``` graphql
         type Mutation {